Global Well-Posedness and Numerical Approximation of a Coupled Darcy-Convection-Diffusion System with Exponential Nonlinearity: Numerical Results and Discussion

 Here, $q$ and $\phi$ are test functions corresponding to the pressure and concentration, respectively.
 No-flux boundary conditions are imposed.
 The initial distribution of the concentration is given by:

 The weak formulation \eqref{weak formulation} is solved using the finite element method in \textsc{COMSOL Multiphysics} \textsuperscript{\textregistered} \cite{COMSOL2024}, with $D = 0.005$ and for various values of the density contrast coefficient $\alpha$, adsorption coefficient $k$, and viscosity contrast $R$.
 Free quadrilateral elements were used for the spatial discretizations.
 A random perturbation of magnitude $10^{-3}$ was applied at the interface in the initial concentration field to trigger the instability.
-The same random seed was used for all simulations to maintain consistency in the perturbation pattern.
-To quantify the instability, we compute the total kinetic energy defined as \( \int_{\Omega} (u^2 + v^2) \), where \( u \) and \( v \) are the velocity components.
-To evaluate the mixing, we used the degree of mixing.
-These quantities are computed for various parameter values of \( \alpha \), \( k \), and \( R \), to analyze the effects of viscosity contrast, adsorption, and density contrast on both the instability and the mixing dynamics.
+The same random seed was used for all simulations to maintain consistency in the perturbation pattern. {Detailed specifications regarding the numerical implementation, including time discretization, nonlinear solvers, and coupling strategies, are provided in Appendix A. Furthermore, the complete COMSOL model files and associated datasets are available at \cite{kundu_2026_18891897}.}